3 Day Walking Break

 - Flashlight/torch (can be purchased from our office)

 PLEASE DO NOT TAKE INTO THE PARK valuable jewellery, wallets, essential paperwork (travel documents, passports etc).
-These can be left in safe storage in our office.
+Small items can be kept in a safe in our office.

 As well as a wonderful holiday experience, with skilled, friendly guides, chefs and boat crew, we supply: